AlexSpicher/Final-Project/README.md

-# Final-Project Week 1
+# Final-Project
-Encryption Program that uses a password generator API secure the file.

-The code will most likely utalize this API for password generation: https://www.api-ninjas.com/api/passwordgenerator
-- After encrypting files, a password will be required to decrypt.
-This API will provide users the option to generate a strong password.
+Cyber protection program that can assist users in protecting their files and information Generates strong passwords for users with the use of the password API, as well as encrypting and decrypting files using the cryptography library

-How the code will work:
+# How the code will work:
 - Naviagte the command line interface of your choosing to the directory where the py file is located
 - Running the program will display some welcome and instructional messages before giving users the option to generate a password, or use the encryption tool
 - Selecting password generation will display a strong 16 character password that can be copy and pasted at the users convencience.